 \subsection{Activation of correlation backflows}

 We now discuss a technique focused on entanglement revivals which can be easily generalized to other correlation measures.
 The isolation of the PNM core of a NNM evolution may lead to the \textit{activation} of entanglement backflows.
 Take a bipartite system $SA$, where $S$ is evolved by $\mL$ and $A$ is an ancilla.
 Whenever we have a backflow of $E$, the same backflow can also observed with $\omL$, namely the corresponding PNM evolution.
 Moreover, as we saw for the corresponding flux non-Markovianity measure, $M^{E}(\mL)\leq M^{E}(\omL)$.
 What is interesting is the possibility to {activate} backflows of entanglement through the isolation of the PNM core, namely when $M^{E}(\mL)=0$ and $M^{E}(\omL)>0$.
 This scenario is made possible when $\mL$ is EB, the corresponding non-CPTP intermediate maps $V_{t,s}$ take place only for $t^{EB,\Lambda}\leq s<t$ and the corresponding PNM core $\omL$ is not EB.
-In this case, when an entangled state is evolved by $\mL$ and a non-CPTP intermediate map take place, all the entanglement has already been destroyed and no backflows are possible.
+In this case, when an entangled state is evolved by $\mL$ and a non-CPTP intermediate map takes place, all the entanglement has already been destroyed and no backflows are possible.
 Instead, for a system evolving under $\omL$, when the (same) non-CPTP intermediate map takes place entanglement can be non-zero and backflows are allowed.

 Whenever a non-Markovian evolution does not provide correlation backflows, additional ancillary degrees of freedom can activate the possibility to observe backflows.
-This phenomena has already been studied for entanglement~\cite{Janek,DDSDONATO} and gaussian steeriing~\cite{DDSDONATO}.
-For instance, instead of evaluating entanglement among $S$ and $A$, we would need to evaluate it among $SA'$ and $A$, where $A'$ is an additional ancilla.
-Hence, our construction allows a different strategy to obtain correlation backflows for those situations where an $SA$ setup does not show any: instead of adding additional ancillary system, which in some cases could be experimentally more demanding to handle, we could simply consider the PNM core of the studied evolution.
+This phenomena has already been studied for entanglement~\cite{Janek,DDSDONATO} and Gaussian steeriing~\cite{DDSDONATO}.
+For instance, instead of evaluating entanglement among $S$ and $A$, we would need to evaluate it among $SA'$ and $A$, where $A'$ is a second ancilla.
+Hence, our construction allows a different strategy to obtain correlation backflows in those situations where an $SA$ setup does not show any: instead of implementing additional ancillary systems, which may result in an experimental setup that is more demanding to handle or not even realisable with the available tools, we can simply consider the PNM core of the studied evolution.